 After running out of his second term in office, he started campaigning for a third term.
 However, his bid flopped as the nation rose against the idea.
 After looking around for a successor, he decided to go for Levy Mwanawasa, who was his first Vice President.
 Levy Mwanawasa won the elections.

-But the tide turned against him when Mwanawasa accused him and his people in the last government of corruption.
+But the tide turned against F.T.J. when Mwanawasa accused him and his people in the last government of corruption.
 The UK court found him guilty on one account but he still continued to plead not guilty on several accounts.

 These allegations of corruption even implicated his second wife, Regina Mwanza, whom he married towards the end of his second term.

 His court appearances had been affected by the state of his health.

 He was flown to South Africa after collapsing and he hadn't been well for some time.
 He was in and out of the country for medical treatment.
 He continued to appear in court for allegations of theft and of public funds until the verdict was passed on 17th August 2009.
 On this date, Frederick Titus Chiluba was acquitted of corruption!

 However, on 18th June 2011, Frederick Chiluba died.
 He was just 68 years old.

 Chaminuka Lodge offers luxurious accommodation, spectacular views over Lake Chitoka where you can behold the most glorious sunsets of Africa.

 Solwezi of Zambia is one the fastest growing towns in Zambia.